uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

 ### Support for playing with rxjava2-jdbc!

-If you want to have a play with a built-in test database then do this:
+If you want to have a play with a built-in test databaseProxy then do this:

 ```java
 Database db = Database.test(maxPoolSize);
 ```

-The test database has a couple of tables `Person` and `Address` with three rows in `Person` and two rows in `Address`:
+The test databaseProxy has a couple of tables `Person` and `Address` with three rows in `Person` and two rows in `Address`:

 <img src="src/docs/tables.png?raw=true"/>

-Each time you call `Database.test(maxPoolSize)` you will have a fresh new database to play with that is loaded with data as described above.
+Each time you call `Database.test(maxPoolSize)` you will have a fresh new databaseProxy to play with that is loaded with data as described above.

 A query example
 ---------------